-My rabbitry is about 18'x19' and approximately 9' tall.
+Our rabbitry is about 18'x19' and approximately 9' tall.
 We built the rabbitry under a lot of trees so that there will be plenty of shade to help with the heat during the summer months.
 We built the barn similar to pole barn construction.

 The bottom 3' of each side of the barn is one long sheet of piece metal.
-The rest 6' are covered with wire screen and there are 4 wooden shutters per side of the barn.
+The top 6' are covered with wire screen and there are 4 wooden shutters per side of the barn.
 2 for the top and 2 for the bottom.
 I can open and close however many I want depending on how nice the weather is, where the wind is coming from, etc. I'll give more details about how we built the shutters below.
 Originally we used Canvas tarps (that were waterproof/waxed) to cover the screens.
 But, those were a nightmare.
 And due to the high amount of humidity out here in NE Oklahoma, the tarps grew mold on them quickly.
 They were also a pain when it came to rolling them up and down.

 During the hot summer weather, we have an air conditioning unit that we run.
 It keeps the barn around 20 degrees cooler during and the day and gets it down to the mid 70's to high 60's at night.
 It's definitely been a life saver in the summer!